 AAC’s Sculpture Park welcomes everyone from school children and families to art enthusiasts and tourists.
 The Sculpture Park has been recognized on the national level with public project grants from the National Endowment for the Arts, The Pew Charitable Trusts, the Andy Warhol Foundation and the Mid Atlantic Arts Foundation.

 Currently on view:

-Joan Bankemper, Knox Cummin, Simon Draper, Lonnie Graham, Mei-ling Hom, Jeanne Jaffe, John Kalymnios, Robert Lobe, Erica Loustau, Jack Larimore, Caroline Lathan-Stiefel, Christopher Manzione, Thomas Matsuda, Brian McCutcheon, Doug Mott (of WoMo Art), Mike Ross, Mara Adamitz Scrupe, David Shafer, Alison Stigora, Thomas Vance, Ursula von Rydingsvard, Jay Walker and Winifred Lutz.
+Joan Bankemper, Knox Cummin, Simon Draper, Mei-ling Hom, Paul Hubbard, Jeanne Jaffe, John Kalymnios, Jack Larimore, Robert Lobe, Thomas Matsuda, Brian McCutcheon, Faith L. Mohnke, Daniel Ostrov, Laura Petrovich-Cheney, Peter Quinn, Mike Ross, David Shafer, Alison Stigora, H. John Thompson, Thomas Vance, Ursula von Rydingsvard, Jay Walker and Winifred Lutz.